drashtiibhatt/Posture-Detection-System-with-Real-Time-Feedback/README.md

 ## Environment Variables
 - **Backend:** See above `.env` example.
-- **Frontend:** Auth0 config is hardcoded in `src/main.jsx`.
-For production, use environment variables or a config file.
+- **Frontend:** Auth0 config is set in `src/main.jsx` using placeholders.
+For production, use your real Auth0 credentials.
 - **Posture Detection:** No .env needed, but requires a webcam and Python 3.10+.

 ## Running the Project (All Together)